-In particular, freedom of speech is often at conflict on a college campus and to address this issue, our executive leadership has adopted an inclusive excellence model.
-This means that the University recognizes that its success as an institution will depend on welcoming the rich diverse values and opinions of all students, staff, faculty and visitors.
+Freedom of speech is often at conflict on a college campus.
+The university recognizes that its success as an institution will depend on welcoming the rich diverse values and opinions of all students, staff, faculty and visitors.

-Finally, the University is fortunate to have two individuals — Chief Diversity Officer Jamie Parson and Assistant Vice Chancellor for Student Affairs Jeff Cathey — who serve as liaisons for the UNC System Office.
-These individuals, known as Free Speech Responsible Officers, were appointed by Provost and Executive Vice Chancellor Heather Hulburt Norris and Vice Chancellor of Student Affairs J.J.
-Brown, per Chancellor Sheri Everts' request.
+Finally, the university is fortunate to have two individuals — Acting Senior Vice Provost of Faculty Policies, Development and Training Jamie Parson and Assistant Vice Chancellor for Student Affairs Jeff Cathey — who serve as liaisons for the UNC System Office.
 These individuals are tasked with ensuring that the law and UNC System policy regarding free speech and expression on campus are upheld and they are also available to answer any questions or concerns related to free speech or free expression.
-Together, the University will work to protect both constitutions while protecting the freedoms of all who come to our great University.
+Together, the university will work to protect both constitutions while protecting the freedoms of all who come to our great university.

 Freedom of Speech Resolution